 The partnership with the Rick Hansen Foundation’s Accessibility Certification™ (RHFAC) further builds Carleton’s strong tradition and leadership in advancing accessibility for persons with disabilities.
-Carleton’s READ Initiative will offer RHFAC course twice a year and you can find more information on these courses at: https://carleton.ca/accessibility-institute/training-and-certifications/rhfac/
+Carleton’s Accessibility Institute will offer RHFAC course twice a year and you can find more information on these courses at: https://carleton.ca/accessibility-institute/training-and-certifications/rhfac/

 The Rick Hansen Foundation’s Accessibility Certification course is expertly designed to allow you to respond to the needs of people with disabilities by identifying barriers and solutions in the built environment that will make your property or business an industry leader in accessibility.